meltano/meltano/docs/src/docs/tutorial.md

 The extracted data will be available to the Postgres schema defined by `PG_SCHEMA`.

-In the example above, tables `users`, `products` and `subscriptions` will be available in the `csv_imports` schema, with all the data from the original CSV files loaded as records.
+Using our running example, tables `users`, `episodes` and `streams` will be available in the `csv_imports` schema, with all the data from the original CSV files loaded as records.

+### Motivation for transforming the raw extracted data

+So all the records in our CSV files were loaded successfully to our Database, but we are still having some issues:

+- Everything is a string in a csv, so all values were loaded as `character varying` to our Postgres DB.
+Strings are not very useful for calculating aggregates, so we want to convert all numerical measures to floats or integers accordingly.
+- Similarly, we want to run more complex value transformations, like convert a value like `$2,638,765.21` to `2638765.21` by removing the `$` and commas and converting the result to a float.
+- Column names like `clv` (short for customer lifetime value), `avg_logins` (short for average logins per day) or `ad_rev` (short for expected ad revenue per minute on ad supported plans) can be part of raw formatting but are not very useful to a high level user.
+We want to provide proper, descriptive, names.
+- Some of our columns have errors like `#DIV/0!` (division by zero), which we want to clean and convert to NULL values or 0s (depending on the business logic).

+We are going to add some simple custom transforms in order to clean and normalize the data.

 ### Add Custom Transforms

 (!!!
 Work In Progress !!!)

 ## Using Jupyter Notebooks